-Discrepancies are not few but abundant when it comes to what Lake did, when he did it and the amount of people he healed.
-While in Spokane one-hundred thousand healings were reported during a period of five years.
+Discrepancies are not few but abundant when it comes to what Lake did, when he did it and the amount of people that were healed.
+While in Spokane, one-hundred thousand healings were reported during a period of five years.

 We also read “Dr. Lake indicated that at least one hundred thousand people were ministered to each year either by car, telephone, telegraph, letter, or cable” (The Healer: Dr. John Graham Lake).

-That is 100,000 people a year he saw individually.
+That is 100,000 people a year he saw to individually.
 That is incredible- this is approx. 333 a day (with 1 day a week off).
-This would be 15 people each hour for twenty hours each day.
-And the number would be far greater if he had a regular day of 10 hours; if you want to believe this you can- it certainly stretches ones credulity.
+This would be 15 people every hour for twenty hours each day.
+And the number would be far greater if he had a regular day of 10 hours; if you want to believe this you can, but it certainly stretches anyone's credulity.

-Yet we are told in his biography a different number “Open each weekday from 10 to 4.
+Yet a different number is given in his biography: “Open each weekday from 10 to 4.
 Personal interviews and ministry”

 “In a general letter published Saturday, February 8, 1919, in the Spokesman Review, Dr. Lake indicated that they ministered to an average of two hundred people per day in the Healing rooms (John G. Lake Biography http://www.enterhisrest.org/charismata/lake_biography.pdf)

-this makes it only 6 hours a day. with 200 per day is nearly one person every two minutes.
+This makes it only 6 hours a day. with 200 per day, it comes to nearly one person every two minutes.

 When Lake was in South Africa, the crowds were reportedly so great that he was unable to pray for everyone that needed prayer.
-According to one report- Roberts Liardon who tells the stories of the healers” “Can you see this rock that I’m standing next to?
+According to one report.
+Roberts Liardon who tells the stories of the healers says in his report: “Can you see this rock that I’m standing next to?
 Here’s what I’m going to do.
 I’m going to lay my hands on this particular rock.
 I’m going to ask God to anoint this place and any of you that are sick just come up here and touch this rock…and…the power that I leave in it will go into you and make you whole.” (http://www.cultlink.com/sentinel/gods-generals.htm)

 When Lake left Spokane to go to Portland, Oregon in May of 1920, the Healing Rooms there ceased.
-Lake returned to Spokane in 1931, and found that the work he had started no longer existed.
-One can only wonder why after only 5 years he closed down the rooms to move to another city if it was so successful.
+He returned to Spokane in 1931 and found that the work he had started there no longer existed.
+One can only wonder why he closed down the rooms after only 5 years he closed down the rooms to move to another city if it was so successful.